risingwavelabs/risingwave-docs-legacy/cloud/project-connection-errors.md

 ## Instance is currently unavailable

-This error occurs when the cluster is not available.
-You can check the status of the cluster in the RisingWave Cloud console.
-If the cluster is running, you can try to reconnect to the cluster.
+This error occurs when the project is not available.
+You can check the status of the project in the RisingWave Cloud console.
+If the project is running, you can try to reconnect to the project.